-On July 17, the CCC announced that it suspended intercollegiate athletic conference competition for the fall 2020 semester.
-UNE suspended all fall semester athletic competition, including swimming and rugby, which are not part of the CCC.
 UNE remains committed to providing our student athletes with experiences in athletics, including training and practice opportunities, that comply with institutional policy, CDC, and state of Maine executive orders regarding safety protocols.
-Updated safety procedures include, but are not limited to, verification of daily symptom screenings, temperature checks, and maintenance of social distancing.
+Updated safety procedures include, but are not limited to, verification of daily symptom screenings, temperature checks, and other risk mitigation strategies.
+Even while intercollegiate competition may not be possible, our coaches and athletics staff are working hard to ensure meaningful experiences for our athletic teams, including intrasquad scrimmages.